irena-flextool/flextool/README.md

 ## Introduction and installation

 Installation, user guide and documentation can be found at: https://irena-flextool.github.io/flextool/.
-User guide and documentation are under development
+User guide and documentation are under development.